neondatabase/website/content/guides/read-replica-drizzle.md

 ---
-title: Use read replicas with Drizzle in Next.js
+title: Scale your Next.js application with Drizzle ORM and Neon Postgres Read Replicas
-subtitle: Learn how to scale Next.js applications with Neon read replicas and Drizzle ORM
+subtitle: Learn how to scale Next.js applications with Drizzle ORM's withReplicas() function and Neon Postgres Read Replicas
 author: dhanush-reddy
 enableTableOfContents: true
 createdAt: '2024-10-14T00:00:00.000Z'
 updatedOn: '2024-10-14T00:00:00.000Z'
 ---

-## Introduction

-Neon read replicas are independent read-only compute instances that can significantly enhance database performance and scalability.
+[Neon read replicas](https://neon.tech/docs/introduction/read-replicas) are independent read-only compute instances that can significantly enhance database performance and scalability.
 By distributing read operations across these replicas, you can reduce latency and improve overall system responsiveness, especially for read-heavy applications.

 A key advantage of Neon's architecture is that adding a read replica doesn't require additional storage, making it a highly efficient scaling solution.
 This cost-effective approach is ideal for businesses of all sizes that need to improve database performance without increasing storage costs.